Kommando Spezialkräfte: History

-Following the KSK's activation on 20 September 1996, soldiers were recruited from former members of the Paratrooper Commando Companies B1 of the individual airborne brigades.
-These soldiers had already been trained for air assault and airborne operation, anti-irregular military, commando style operation, counterterrorism and hostage rescue crisis management, irregular warfare, long-range penetration, and special warfare, and were now incorporated into the KSK as part of this restructuring.
-Additionally, soldiers from the Fernspählehrkompanie 100 and 300 (Long Range Reconnaissance Patrol Companies), which were disbanded in 1996, joined the KSK and are still considered the most experienced members of the unit as veterans.
+Following the KSK's activation on 20 September 1996, soldiers were primarily recruited from former members of the Paratrooper Commando Companies B1 of the airborne brigades.
+Although not structured or equipped for full‑scale irregular‑warfare missions abroad, these troops already possessed extensive training in air‑assault and airborne operations, commando‑style missions, long‑range penetration, counter‑irregular warfare, and other special‑operations tasks.
+After 1994, as the German Defence Forces (Bundeswehr) mandate expanded to include special‑operations tasks in overseas deployments — such as counterterrorism‑related missions, hostage‑rescue in crisis zones, and broader crisis‑management roles — these capabilities were developed and later integrated into the KSK during restructuring.
+Additional personnel from Fernspählehrkompanie 100 and 300 (Long Range Reconnaissance Patrol Companies), disbanded in 1996, also joined the KSK and remain regarded as the unit's most experienced members due to their veteran status.

 Other soldiers came to the KSK from areas known as the Army's "green assignments", such as airborne forces (Fallschirmjäger), light infantry (Jäger), and mountain infantry (Gebirgsjäger).
 Specialists from other branches of the Bundeswehr were also occasionally recruited.
 The integration took place with new equipment adapted to the largely new operational profile of "crisis prevention and crisis management" and was supplemented by equipping the KSK with its command, communications, and support staff.

 Like all German military units, KSK deployments require authorization from the German Bundestag (Federal Assembly).
 The unit has engaged in numerous anti-terror campaigns both in Europe and abroad; known engagements include operations inside Kosovo, Bosnia and Herzegovina, and most recently in Afghanistan.

 During the War in Afghanistan, although nominally under Operation Enduring Freedom (OEF) command, the KSK worked under International Security Assistance Force (ISAF) command since 2005, carrying out numerous operations in the vicinity of the German deployment in Kabul, including a successful raid on an al-Qaeda safe house for suicide bombers in October 2006.
 KSK operators have commented in the German media about the restrictions placed on them by their national caveats and stated a preference for working directly for the Americans as part of Operation Enduring Freedom in Afghanistan (OEF-A) as they had done as part of Task Force K-Bar.

 As is to be expected with such units, specific operational details such as success and casualty rates are considered to be top secret and withheld even from the highest-ranking members of the Bundestag.
 This practice has elicited some serious concerns, resulting in an agreement to increase both transparency and accountability, by disclosing mission details to selected members of the Bundestag, about the future deployments of KSK forces.

 On 4 May 2013, the KSK reported its first casualty.
 First Sergeant Daniel Wirth was fatally shot in Baghlan Province, Afghanistan during operation "Maiwand".
 US Army forces were part of the attempted rescue mission.